-- Surrounding pools and spas with a five-foot high fence with a self closing and self-latching gate.
+- Surround pools and spas with a five-foot high fence with a self closing and self-latching gate.